 You must have also read about the bloody show.
 Both these happen towards the last few days or weeks of the pregnancy.
 Both occur as the cervix dilates to prepare you for childbirth.
 The mucus plug is just sticky jelly-like mucus that creates a barrier between your uterus and cervix canal.
 When that falls off, it is mostly just mucus and might have minimal traces of blood.
 On the other hand, when you experience a bloody show, it means that the blood vessels of your cervix have ruptured due to expansion.
 So, there will be more blood and less mucus in a bloody show.

 Although the fallout is natural and eventually happens in all pregnancies, a few things can trigger it.
 Here are three things that can cause plug fallout.

-- Opening & softening of the cervix - is the most natural cause of mucus plug fallout.
+Opening and softening of the cervix - is the most natural cause of mucus plug fallout.
 As your cervix opens and your body prepares for labour, your mucus plug will naturally fall out.

-Losing Mucus Plug & Its Relation To Labour
+Losing Mucus Plug and Its Relation To Labour

 Losing the mucus plug is only one of the signs that your labour is near.
 It would not indicate labour unless you experience the following symptoms too: